January Uprising: Call to arms in the Kingdom of Poland

 It looked as if the rebellion might be crushed quickly.
 Undeterred, the CNC's provisional government issued a manifesto in which it declared "all sons of Poland are free and equal citizens without distinction of creed, condition or rank".
 It decreed that land cultivated by the peasants, whether on the basis of rent or service, should become their unconditional property, and compensation for it would be given to the landlords out of State general funds.
 The provisional government did its best to send supplies to the unarmed and scattered volunteers, who, in February, had fought in eighty bloody skirmishes with the Russians.
 Meanwhile, the CNC issued an appeal for assistance to the nations of Western Europe that was received everywhere with supportive sentiments from Norway to Portugal.
 The Confederate States of America sympathized with the Polish-Lithuanian rebels and viewed their struggles analogous.
 Italian, French and Hungarian officers answered the call.
-Pope Pius IX was against the 1863 uprising of which he informed Wsyslaw Czartoryski.
+Pope Pius IX was against the 1863 uprising of which he informed Władysław Czartoryski.
 The historian Jerzy Zdrada records that by the late spring and the early summer of 1863, there were 35,000 Poles under arms facing a Russian Army of 145,000 in the Polish Kingdom.